xolox/vim-shell/README.md

 3. (Windows only) Execute the following command:

-        :call xolox#shell#execute('vimrun')
+        :call xolox#shell#execute('vimrun', 0)

-   Immediately after executing this command Vim should respond to input again because `execute()` doesn't wait for the external command to finish.
+   Immediately after executing this command Vim should respond to input again because `execute()` doesn't wait for the external command to finish when the second argument is false.
 Also no command prompt window should have been created, which means `vimrun.exe` is running completely invisible in the background.
 Please verify this: Open the Windows task manager by pressing `Control-Shift-Escape` and check that the process `vimrun.exe` is listed in the processes tab.
 If you don't see the problem this is solving, try executing `vimrun.exe` using Vim's built-in `system()` function instead:

         :call system('vimrun')